 "James Hyland is a genius...
 No one ordinary could do what he did."

 Screen credits include We Are Monster, nominated for The Michael Powell Award for Best British Feature Film (Edinburgh Festival, 2014) and the multi award-winning music videos/short films from Kaskade and Tinie Tempah in which James plays the lead roles: A Little More and Disappoint You, again serving as writer (and improviser) of the dialogue; and also the twelve-time award-winning film Transmission in which James plays the lead role of Dr Sam, selected for more than ninety festivals worldwide including The Fisheye Film Festival, The Horrible Imaginings Film Festival and Torino Underground Cinefest for which James received three Best Actor nominations.
-James can currently be seen in The Impatient Man Who Made His Life Considerably Shorter in which he plays the dual lead roles of Mr Guthrert Vratrol and the Narrator for which he recently won Best Performance of Fest and Best Actor in a Comedy at The Actors Awards Los Angeles and Best Actor in a Comedy (Platinum Award) at The Best Actor & Director Awards New York as well as Best Actor at The Reel Social Film Festival (at which the film also won Best Comedy), and Best Actor at The London Movie Awards.
-Most recently, James has been nominated for Best Performance of the Year at The Actors Awards Los Angeles.
-The acclaimed film has also been awarded the Producer's Choice Award at The Earls Court International Film Festival and Best Comedy at Love Your Shorts Film Festival.
+James can currently be seen in The Impatient Man Who Made His Life Considerably Shorter in which he plays the dual lead roles of Mr Guthrert Vratrol and the Narrator for which he recently won the highly prestigious Best Performance of the Year award, Best Performance of Fest and Best Actor in a Comedy at The Actors Awards Los Angeles and Best Actor in a Comedy (Platinum Award) at The Best Actor & Director Awards New York as well as Best Actor at The Reel Social Film Festival (at which the film also won Best Comedy), Best Actor at The London Movie Awards, Best Actor at The Vesuvius International Film Fest, Best Actor at The Flatness Film Awards, Best Actor at The Cotswold International Film Festival and Best Actor at The APEX Film Awards at which his performance was reviewed as "absolutely hilarious and played to perfection."
+The critically acclaimed film has also been awarded the Producer's Choice Award at The Earls Court International Film Festival and Best Comedy at Love Your Shorts Film Festival.
 To date, James has appeared in nine award-winning films, five in which he plays the lead role.